Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ### Identifiers

-To search for observations using identifiers present on the observation record, the following can be used
+To search for `Observations` using identifiers present on the `Observation` record, the following can be used

 ```http
 GET /Observation?patient=[value]&identifier=[code]